tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 **CORS issues:**

-If you have security correctly configured but the requests are being rejected, it could be due to a CORS (cross-origin resource sharing) issue.
+If you have security correctly configured, but the requests are rejected, it could be due to a CORS (cross-origin resource sharing) issue.
 CORS is a security measure that websites implement to make sure other scripts and processes cannot take their content through requests from remote servers.
 See [CORS Support](https://github.com/swagger-api/swagger-ui#cors-support) in Swagger UI's documentation for details.

 If the requests aren't working, open your browser's JavaScript console (in Chrome, View > Developer > Javascript Console) when you make the request and see if the error relates to cross-origin requests.
 If so, ask your developers to enable CORS on the endpoints.

 **Host URL issues:**

-Another reason requests might be rejected is due to the host from your test server.
-Some APIs (like Aeris Weather) require you to create an App ID that's based on the host URL where you'll be executing requests.
-If the host URL you registered is `http://mysite.com` but you're submitting the test from `https://editor.swagger.io/`, the API server will reject the requests.
+The host for your test server might be another reason that requests are rejected.
+Some APIs (like Aeris Weather) require you to create an App ID that is based on the host URL where you'll be executing requests.
+If the host URL you registered is `http://mysite.com`, but you're submitting the test from `https://editor.swagger.io/`, the API server will reject the requests.

 ## Embedding Swagger UI within an existing site